evan-sctg/NirnAuctionHouse-ServerLink/README.md

 ### Auction Buying and Selling Functionality

 - Ability to post an auction with only starting bid, no buyout price.
-(Auction Length: 24 hours)
+(Auction Length: 7 days)
 - Ability to post an auction with starting bid and buyout price.
 (Auction Length: 7 days)
 - Ability to post auction with only a buyout price.
 (Auction Length: 7 days)
 - Ability to post buy orders